dfcastellanos/MEPLS/doc/tutorial/step1.md

 ```

 In the case of @ref example::element::Scalar<dim>, elements have a single slip plane with
-a fixed orientation of @ref example::slip::Scalar<dim>::angle radians.
-MEPLS associates a
+a fixed orientation of \f$ 0 \f$.
+MEPLS associates a different slip object to each possible
-different slip object to each possible slip angle.
-Thus, to consider the possibility of a slip
+slip sense.
+Thus, to consider the possibility of a slip event in the opposite direction but
-event in the opposite direction but within the same plane, the element also has a second slip
+within the same plane, the element also has a second slip object associated with the slip angle
-object associated with the slip angle \f$ \pi/2 \f$.
+\f$ \pi/2 \f$.
+Slip angles are defined in @ref example::slip::Scalar<dim>::angle.

 Let's take a look: